berkerol/sprinter-turtle/README.md

 ## Customizations

 * Specify the lane height and line width.
-* Choose how many lanes and lines will be on the baord.
+* Choose how many lanes and lines will be on the board.
 * Set how many frames appear in one second.
 * Choose how many pixels the elements move in one second by default.
 (If you want to change the speed of all elements,